 Answers to common questions about doing research and using the library.

 Peer review is a rigorous process most scholarly articles undergo before they are published.
-This means scholars in the author's field or discipline review and evaluate the article for quality and validity.
+Scholars in the author's field or discipline review and evaluate the article for quality and validity.
 If lacking, the article may be rejected.
 Reviewers often offer suggestions for revision as a condition of acceptance.

 If you need help determining if a source is peer-reviewed, contact us or talk with your professor.